With Nasikabatrachus in Agumbe, Western Ghats, India (2015). Photo: U. Smart.

 My current postdoc position is funded by the European Commission under the Horizon 2020 program (Marie Sklodowska Curie-Individual Fellowship: Global Fellowship), hosted by the University of Hamburg, Germany (Centre of Natural History, Zoology Museum Hamburg, Haas Lab) and the University of California Berkeley, USA (Museum of Vertebrate Zoology, McGuire Lab) In this three years project (HighThroughFROGS), I am intended to obtain degraded genomic DNA sequence data from historical museum specimens of Southeast Asian frogs to assess the phylogenetic and taxonomic position of the Asian frogs with gastromyzophorous tadpoles.

 -> Due to covid19 pandemic, my project is not running the way it was planned.
-Hopefully it will end soon and I can catch up to complete my project.
+However, I finally managed to go to UC Berkeley, though it will be shorter than it should be.

 April 2019 - Jan 2020 Postdoctoral Researcher

 I was lucky enough to get a postdoc position at the Centre of Natural History (CENAK)-Zoology Museum, University of Hamburg, Germany, right after defended my doctoral thesis.
 My main task under supervision of Prof. Alexander Haas was to carried out an independent research on Asian ranids with belly-sucker tadpoles as well as to prepare my future research and to establish (and to expand) network for me and my institution.

 -> During this period, I had attended at least three international conferences (III International Conference on Island Evolution, Ecology, and Conservation; IBS 2019 Humboldt-250 Meeting & 2nd Latin American Congress of Biogeography; 9th World Congress of Herpetology).
 Also, one paper I (and my team) wrote during this time has been published.